Unboxed-Software/solana-course/content/transfer-hook.md

 ### 4. Confirm the program builds

-Let's build the starter code to confirm we have everything configured correctly.
-If it does not build, please revisit the steps above.
+Let's start by building the starter code to confirm everything is configured correctly (if it does not build, please revisit the steps above).

 ```bash
 anchor build
 ```

-You can safely ignore the warnings of the build script, these will go away as we add in the necessary code.
-But at the end you should see a message like this:
+You can ignore any warnings from the build script, but you should see a message like this at the end:

 ```bash
  Finished release [optimized] target(s)
 ```

+{TODO: Are the tests supposed to pass or fail?
+This line says fail, and the bottom line says pass. }
-Feel free to run the provided tests to make sure the rest of the dev environment is setup correct.
-You'll have to install the node dependencies using `npm` or `yarn`.
-The tests should run, but they'll all fail until we have completed our program.
+Feel free to run the provided tests to ensure the rest of the dev environment is set up correctly.
+You can install the node dependencies using `npm` or `yarn`.
+The tests should run and fail.
+We'll fix each one as we complete the lab.

 ```bash
 yarn install
 anchor test
 ```

-you should see that 4 tests are passed, this is because we don't have any code written yet.
+You should see that four tests are passed, this is because we don't have any code written yet.

 ## 1. Write the transfer hook program

-In this section we will dive into writing the onchain transfer hook program using anchor, all the code will go into the `programs/transfer-hook/src/lib.rs` file.
+We'll start buildling the onchain transfer hook program using Anchor.
+All the code will go into the `programs/transfer-hook/src/lib.rs` file.

-by Takeing a look inside that file, you'll notice we have three instructions `initialize_extra_account_meta_list`, `transfer_hook`, `fallback`.
-Additionally we have two instruction account struct `InitializeExtraAccountMetaList` and `TransferHook`.
+Inside the file, you'll notice we have three instructions:

-- The `initialize_extra_account_meta_list` function initializes the additional accounts needed for the transfer hook.
+- The `initialize_extra_account_meta_list` instruction initializes the additional accounts needed for the transfer hook.

-- The `transfer_hook` is the actual CPI called "after" the transfer has been made.
+- The `transfer_hook` instruction is the actual CPI called "after" the transfer has been made.

-- The `fallback` is an anchor adapter function we have to fill out.
+- The `fallback` instruction is an anchor adapter function we have to fill out.

 We're going to look at each in-depth.